© © The Andy Warhol Museum, Pittsburgh, PA, a museum of Carnegie\r\nInstitute. All rights reserved. Film Still courtesy The Andy Warhol Museum

 Margit Hiebl

-How does a dentist recognize whether someone is breathing through the mouth or nose?
+How can a dentist tell if someone breathes through their mouth or nose?

-Those who were mouth breathers as children are more likely to have a high palate, very crowded teeth, a malformed jaw, a disturbed bite, an incorrect tongue position, or incorrect swallowing patterns in adulthood.
-This means: To reduce these manifestations, we need to screen patients as early as possible and support them on a myofunctional level.
-So address the causes and not just straighten the teeth.
+Those who were mouth breathers as children are more likely to have a high palate, very crowded teeth, a malformed jaw, a disturbed bite, incorrect tongue position, or incorrect swallowing patterns as adults.
+This means: to reduce these manifestations, we need to screen patients as early as possible and guide them on a myofunctional level.
+That is, address the causes and not just straighten the teeth.

 What does myofunctional mean?

-Everything that concerns the functionality of the muscles in and around the mouth.
-This starts with a proper lip closure and goes up to the correct tongue position and tone, so that the tongue does not fall backwards like a bag of cement, but ideally lies flat behind the front teeth with some under-pressure against the palate.
-Up to a proper swallowing pattern - many people press their tongue forward with every swallow and do not roll it off.
+Everything that affects the functionality of the muscles in and around the mouth.
+This starts with proper lip closure up to the correct tongue position and tone, meaning the tongue doesn't fall back like a sack of cement, but ideally lies flat behind the front teeth with some underpressure on the palate.
+Up to the correct swallowing pattern – many push their tongue forward with each swallow and don't roll it.

-The simplest exercise is targeted tongue clicking - not the classic top-down pop, but sucking up top and then applying enough under-pressure to keep the tongue stuck to the palate even with an open mouth.
-This incorrect tongue position also prevents athletes from breathing properly through their noses and reaching their full potential.
+The simplest exercise is targeted tongue clicking – not classically snapping from top to bottom, but sucking upwards and then applying the underpressure so that you maintain the pull on the tongue even with an open mouth and it stays stuck to the palate.
+This incorrect tongue position also prevents athletes from breathing properly through the nose and achieving their full performance.

-How can you tell if you or your child mainly breathes through the mouth?
+How can you tell if you or your child primarily breathes through the mouth?

-Symptoms include snoring, as mentioned, but also a slightly open mouth, dry mouth, hoarse voice, "loud" eating, or chronic fatigue.
-In children, it's particularly important for parents to watch for signs like irritability, concentration difficulties, night terrors, or chapped lips.
+Symptoms include snoring as mentioned, but also an always slightly open mouth, dry mouth, hoarse voice, "loud" eating, or chronic fatigue.
+In children, it's particularly important for parents to watch for signs like irritability, concentration difficulties, nighttime screaming episodes, or cracked lips.

 Who should I contact first?